 Teaching young students to count presents an irony.
-Without understanding of the principles of counting student are unable to progress on to more difficult tasks in mathematics.
+Without understanding of the principles of counting, students are unable to progress on to more difficult tasks in mathematics.
 Problems that involve quantities, such as measuring the height of a person, involve counting quantities which are composed of a whole number and a referent.
 The referent is the unit of count, such as centimetres or teddies, or squares.

 The irony is that students who stay with one by one counting as their preferred way to solve problems with quantities are unlikely to progress to higher levels of mathematics.
 While teachers need to teach students to count they also need their eye on the bigger prize which is to anticipate the result of counting without doing it.
 From their first counting experiences it is vital that young students learn that:

-- Knowing facts allows them to solve more complex tasks without overloading their working memory;
+- knowing facts allows you to solve more complex tasks without overloading your working memory;

 Connecting these ideas in practice involves us, as teachers, in pre-empting needs for more advanced thinking.
 For example, young students learning to count in one-to-one correspondence can still learn to subitise patterns such as tens frames, and come to know simple groupings like 3 + 2 = 5, before they can fully exploit this knowledge strategically.